 We’ve all likely experienced lower back pain at some point in our lives, whether from a sports injury, poor posture, or something else and for some, it can be a real struggle.

 If you’re experiencing either short-term or long-term lower back pain and you’re not sure what to do, we’re about to dive into tried and tested ways to relieve it.

 Check Your Posture

-Although those experiencing lower back pain are most likely sick of hearing that your posture can massively effect lower back pain, both positively and negatively, this really is the case and a solution that’s certainty not to be overlooked!
+Although those experiencing lower back pain are most likely sick of hearing that your posture can massively affect lower back pain, both positively and negatively, this really is the case and a solution that’s certainly not to be overlooked!